eiko-team/eiko-import/README.md

  - `timming`: time to wait between two api calls

-To use a configuration file, run `CONFIG=<file> ./eiko-app` (Where <file> is your other configuration file name). or you can change the variable `CONFIG` in the Makefile before running `make exec`
+To use a configuration file, run `CONFIG=<file> ./eiko-app` (Where <file> is your other configuration file name).
+Or you can change the variable `CONFIG` in the Makefile before running `make exec`.
+Simply run this command `sed -i 's/config.json/localhost.json/g' Makefile`.

 ### run go binary
 ```bash